 “Presiding musically over the show is conductor Garry Walker, who shows a profound understanding of the colours and textures of Janacek's idiosyncratic writing, and draws exceptional playing from the Garsington Opera orchestra.”

-- Opera North; Aldeburgh Festival – Britten Billy Budd
+- Opera North & Aldeburgh Festival – Britten Billy Budd

 - Garsington Opera – David Sawer The Skating Rink (world premiere)

-Garry Walker was Permanent Guest Conductor of Royal Philharmonic Orchestra, Principal Guest Conductor of Royal Scottish National Orchestra, Principal Conductor of Paragon Ensemble and now enjoys a close association with Red Note Ensemble Scotland’s première contemporary music ensemble.
+Previously he has held positions as Permanent Guest Conductor of Royal Philharmonic Orchestra, Principal Guest Conductor of Royal Scottish National Orchestra, Principal Conductor of Paragon Ensemble, and Artistic Director of Conducting at the Royal Conservatoire of Scotland.

-An experienced opera conductor, Garry Walker conducted Janacek’s’ The Cunning Little Vixen for Garsington Opera in 2014, where he returned in 2018 for the critically acclaimed world premiere of Sawer The Skating Rink.
-He has conducted both Britten’s Curlew River and the world première of Stuart MacRae’s opera The Assassin Tree at the Edinburgh International Festival.
-He also conducted the MacRae at the Royal Opera House’s Linbury Studio, David McVicar’s much acclaimed new production of Benjamin Britten’s The Turn of the Screw and Raskatov’s A Dog’s Heart for English National Opera, Cimarosa’s The Secret Marriage for Scottish Opera, Mozart’s La Clemenza di Tito at the Royal Northern College of Music and Poulenc’s La Voix Humaine at the Linbury Studio, and for Opera North Britten Billy Budd, a Gianni Schicchi/The Rite of Spring double-bill, Martinů The Greek Passion, and in 2021 Bizet Carmen.
+An experienced opera conductor, Garry Walker conducted Janacek The Cunning Little Vixen for Garsington Opera in 2014, where he returned in 2018 for the critically acclaimed world premiere of Sawer The Skating Rink.
+He has conducted both Britten Curlew River and the world première of Stuart MacRae’s opera The Assassin Tree at the Edinburgh International Festival.
+Further highlights include the MacRae at the Linbury Studio (Royal Opera House), David McVicar’s acclaimed new production of Britten The Turn of the Screw and Raskatov A Dog’s Heart for English National Opera, Cimarosa The Secret Marriage for Scottish Opera, Poulenc La Voix Humaine at the Linbury Studio, and for Opera North Britten Billy Budd, a Gianni Schicchi/The Rite of Spring double-bill, Martinů The Greek Passion, and in 2021 Bizet Carmen.
 On the continent he has conducted The Curlew River for Lyon Opera, and a new production by Calixto Bieito of Hosokawa Hanjo at the Ruhr Triennale.

 Amongst the many international soloists with whom Garry Walker has collaborated are Maxim Vengerov, Sarah Chang, Jonas Kaufmann, Truls Mørk, Mischa Maisky, James Ehnes, David Geringas and Branford Marsalis.

-Recordings have included works by Havergal Brian and Matthew Taylor on Toccata Classics, Edward Harper on Delphian and Dvorak on Sony.This biography should not be edited without permission from Maxine Robertson Management.
+His discography includes works by Havergal Brian and Matthew Taylor on Toccata Classics, Edward Harper on Delphian and Dvorak on Sony.This biography should not be edited without permission from Maxine Robertson Management.